- Things to Know

 - Some people can pass a kidney stone spontaneously that resolves kidney pain; however, other people may need surgery.

 - Kidney pain can be prevented by avoiding those situations that are the underlying causes of kidney infection and/or kidney damage.

 - The prognosis for someone with kidney pain depends upon the cause, and the majority of patients can have a good outcome when treated quickly and appropriately.

 What are the kidneys?

-The kidneys are two organs whose major functions are to remove waste products and excess fluid from the body and produce hormones that regulate blood pressure, red blood cell production, acid regulation and influence calcium, and electrolyte metabolism.
+The kidneys are two organs whose major functions are to remove waste products and excess fluid from the body and to produce hormones that regulate blood pressure, red blood cell production, acid regulation, influence calcium, sodium, potassium, and other electrolyte metabolism.

 Where are the kidneys located?

 - The kidneys are bean-shaped organs (about 11 cm x 7 cm x 3 cm) that are located against the back muscles in the upper abdominal area.